maksimr/vim-jsbeautify/README.markdown

   root = true

   [**.js]
-  ; Путь до внешнего файла форматирования
+  ; Path to the external file format
-  ; по умолчанию берется из папки lib внутри папки расширения. path=~/.vim/bundle/js-beautify/beautify.js
+  ; The default is taken from the lib folder inside the folder extension. path=~/.vim/bundle/js-beautify/beautify.js
-  ; Javascript интерпритатор который необходимо вызвать ; по умолчанию 'node' bin=node indent_style = space
+  ; Javascript interpreter to be invoked by default 'node' bin=node indent_style = space
   indent_size = 4